-- Personality Changes – Those affected by begin to become less flexible and more hesitant to try new things.
+- Personality Changes – Those affected by Alzheimer’s Disease often begin to become less flexible and more hesitant to try new things.
 They may also begin to show poor judgement and find it increasingly difficult to make decisions.
-Mood changes, agitation and anxiety may also begin to appear.
+Mood changes, agitation and anxiety may also appear.

 As previously discussed, Alzheimer’s Disease is a progressive condition.
 This means that over time, the symptoms from the early stages of the condition will worsen.
-This is especially true with the affected person’s memory.
+This is especially true with memory-related symptoms.

 They may start to forget the names of their loved ones and even struggle to recognise them when they are around them.
 Other symptoms also begin to appear during the middle stages of the condition.
-Symptoms include:
+Symptoms of Alzheimer’s Disease at this stage include:

 - Further Personality Changes – The affected person may struggle with repetitive, obsessive and impulsive behaviour, as well as suffering from mood swings, frustration and depression.

 - Confusion – As the condition progresses, the person affected will begin to feel disorientated and confused about their surroundings.
 They may begin wandering and getting lost, whilst also struggling with the time of day.

 - Delusions – The feeling of paranoia increases, and some people may even become suspicious about their loved ones and carers.